Cultural Strategist. Founder. Catalyst. Convener.

 Selected by the Ashoka Foundation as a social innovator “stimulating the green economy," Ashara works as a sustainability mentor by designing innovative curriculum and programing to support transformative healing in communities around the world.
 She was hired by the U.S. Dept of State to help implement their first Professional Fellowship in Food Security, is a Fellow with Green For All, and is the co-founder The GrowHaus, an interactive aquaponic farm in Denver, CO.
 She combines her passions for food, art and tech to increase the dialogue on regenerative design and has shared her vision for cultural equity at conferences such as SOCAP, SXSW, and the World Social Forum.

 Most recently Ashara Ekundayo is the Co-Founder and Chief Creative Officer of Impact Hub Oakland, LLC, an innovation collaboratory & co-working space for social entrepreneurs engaged in building a just society through business development.
-She is also the Curator for Omi Gallery, a visual and sound arts venue featuring one-person exhibitions and performances.
+She is also the Curator for Omi Gallery, a visual and sound arts venue located in Oakland and San Francisco.

 • Dean's Alumni Award - Letters, Arts & Sciences, Metropolitan State University, 2014